pragsmike/PromptCritical/docs/prompt-representation.md

 The hash is computed over the prompt text starting with first nonblank line after front matter.

-The metadata in the prompt file header only describes properties of the prompt itself.
+The metadata in the prompt file header should ideally only describe properties of the prompt itself, but for now we will allow that processors might attach data computed from other dependencies and we expect they will also name those dependencies in the metadata that they add.

 Details of its interactions with other processes, such as scores from contests, should be recorded in records of those contests.

-NOTE: We might relax this if it becomes useful to do so.
+NOTE: We might relax this in the future if it becomes useful to do so.

 ## Hashing algorithm